Hulu: Viewership

-Viewership numbers for the site are tracked by measurement firms such as ComScore, Nielsen ratings, and Quantcast.
+Viewership numbers for the site are tracked by measurement firms such as YouGov, Comscore, Nielsen Media Research, and Quantcast.
 In partnership with comScore, Hulu is the first digital company to receive multi-platform measurement at an individual level that includes co-viewing for living room devices.

 The reliability of these metrics has been drawn into question, partly due to widely divergent estimates.
 For example, between May and June 2010, ComScore updated its scoring methodology and its estimates for Hulu.
-Hulus viewers would go from 43.5 million to 24 million in one month.
+Hulu's viewers would go from 43.5 million to 24 million in one month.
 In a comScore digital trends report in 2010, comScore's Digital Year in Review report found that Hulu was watched twice as much as viewers who watched on the websites of the five major TV networks combined.

 Hulu in May 2018 announced it has surpassed 20 million subscribers in the United States.
 The tally, which puts the company about 36 million subscriptions behind Netflix, was disclosed at a media presentation at the newly named Hulu Theater at Madison Square Garden in New York.
 Hulu said it has grown total engagement by more than 60%, with 78% of viewing taking place in the living room on connected TVs.

-Awards
+Awards and nominations

 Hulu original series The Handmaid's Tale won two awards at the 33rd annual Television Critics Association Awards for Program of the Year and Outstanding Achievement in Drama.
 At the 69th Primetime Emmy Awards, Hulu earned a total of eight awards for the series and became the first streaming service to win Outstanding Drama Series.
 The Handmaid's Tale also received Emmys for Outstanding Directing, Outstanding Writing, Outstanding Cinematography and Outstanding Production Design.
 Elisabeth Moss won the Emmy for Outstanding Lead Actress, and Ann Dowd the award for Outstanding Supporting Actress.
 At the 75th Golden Globe Awards The Handmaid's Tale took home two awards, Best TV Drama and Best Actress in a Drama TV Series (Elisabeth Moss).

 At the 2016 Critics' Choice Documentary Awards, Hulu's first-released documentary, The Beatles: Eight Days A Week – The Touring Years won the award for Best Music Documentary.
-The documentary also received Grammy Award for Best Music Film at the 2017 Grammy Awards and Best Documentary at the 16th Annual Movies for Grownups Awards.
-At the Creative Arts Emmys, the documentary earned two Emmys including Outstanding Sound Editing and Outstanding Sound Mixing.
+The documentary also received Grammy Awards for Best Music Film at the 2017 Grammy Awards and Best Documentary at the 16th Annual Movies for Grownups Awards.
+At the Creative Arts Emmy Awards, the documentary earned two Emmys including Outstanding Sound Editing and Outstanding Sound Mixing.

-At the 68th Primetime Emmy Awards, Hulu received its first Emmy Award nominations for its Original series, 11.22.63 and for Triumph's Election Special 2016.
-In 2016, Hulu received its first Golden Globe nomination for its original series Casual for TV series, Comedy.
+At the 68th Primetime Emmy Awards in 2016, Hulu received its first Emmy Award nominations for its Original series, 11.22.63 and for Triumph's Election Special 2016.
+In 2016, Hulu received its first Golden Globe Awards nomination for its original series Casual for TV series, Comedy.

 In 2020, Hulu original series The Bravest Knight won the GLAAD Media Award for Outstanding Kids and Family Programming.

 U.S. News & World Report ranked Hulu its 'Best Live Streaming Service' of 2022.